Last updated 05/11/2022

 How stable are you financially?
 You don’t need to have millions in your account, but would you afford to meet your expenses during a crisis?
 An in-depth analysis of your finances involves examining your monthly expenses, income sources, assets, and other liabilities like insurance payments and loans.

-If you have a budget in place, it will make it easy for you to stimulate your monthly expenses.
-If not, it’s time to take all your credit cards, bank, or MPesa statements, make a spreadsheet or use a budgeting app, and try tracking any payments for the last 6 months or so.
-This should give you a fair outlook of your monthly expenses for utilities like rent, grocery, transport, and other minor expenses.
+Having a budget will make it easy to stimulate your monthly expenses.
+If you don’t have one, it’s time to take all your credit cards, bank, or MPesa statements, make a spreadsheet, and try tracking any payments for the last 6 months or so.
+This should give you a fair outlook of your monthly expenses for utilities like rent, grocery, transport, debt payments, and other minor expenses.

 2. Come up with simulation questions